brunobrito89/udacity-ndda-module-6/README.md

 > The charts are ok and the conclusions are easily made.
 But the design, all charts in a row could be improved.

-There are two *chart-module* files in the *js* folder and two "html.index" files.
+There are two *chart-module* files in the *js* folder and two "index.html" files.
 The v1 were create before the feedbacks, the v2 are the updated version.

 ## Resources
 * [dimple](http://dimplejs.org/examples_index.html)